wp-plugins/gravity-forms-toolbar/readme.txt

 == Changelog ==

+= 1.7.0 (2014-02-26) =
+* NEW: Added little user message if base plugin "Gravity Forms" is not active on activation of toolbar add-on.
+* UPDATE: Fixed API Settings link for all non-translated installs.
+* UPDATE: Improved language plugins/ files support.
+* CODE: More internal code/ documentation updates and improvements.
+* UPDATE: Updated German translations, plus all user-submitted trnaslations and also the .pot file for all translators!
+* *Extended plugin support:*
+ * NEW: Added plugin support for "Gravity Forms Styler" (premium, by WordPress Gurus via CodeCanyon Marketplace).
+ * NEW: Added plugin support for "SP Gravity Forms MySQL Connect" (premium, by Ralf Fuhrmann/ profine GmbH via CodeCanyon Marketplace).
+ * NEW: Added plugin support for "Rcwd Upload for Gravity Forms" (premium, by Roberto Cantarano via CodeCanyon Marketplace).
+ * NEW: Added plugin support for "Groups Gravity Forms Integration" (premium, by itthinx/ Karim Rahimpur via CodeCanyon Marketplace).
+ * NEW: Added plugin support for "Gravity Forms MailPoet/ Wysija Add-on" (free, by Ben Hays).
+ * NEW: Added plugin support for "Gravity Forms Marketo Add-On" (free, by Katz Web Services, Inc.).
+ * NEW: Added plugin support for "Gravity Forms Advanced File Uploader" (free, by Benjamin Moody).
+ * NEW: Added plugin support for "Gravity Forms Paystation (3 party hosted)" (free, by Paystation Limited).
+ * NEW: Added plugin support for "Gravity Forms + First Data Global Gateway e4℠" (free, by Aubrey Portwood of Excion).
+ * NEW: Added plugin support for "Gravity Forms Highrise CRM" (free, by Ben Hays).
+ * NEW: Added plugin support for "Gravity Forms Convio Add-on" (free, by Ben Hays).
+ * NEW: Added plugin support for "Gravity Forms Highrise Add-On" (free, by Katz Web Services, Inc.).
+ * NEW: Added plugin support for "Gravity Forms Periodic Notification" E-Mails (free, by Weptile).
+ * NEW: Added language plugin support for "Gravity Forms (Spanish)" (free, by Closemarketing).

 = 1.6.0 (2014-02-24) =
 * NEW: Plugin's Toolbar settings now also accessable from the Gravity Forms settings page, as a sub settings link - like it's used by lots of other extensions as well.
 * UPDATE: Updated Gravity Forms settings links where necessary; added new "API" settings link.